 Basic methods of data analysis.
 Emphasis on the use of logical reasoning in analyzing statistical data.
 Students are taught how to precisely communicate statistical results.
 Topics include displaying data graphically; measures of central tendency; measures of variability; general laws of probability; normal, t, and chi-square distributions; sampling distributions; confidence intervals; hypothesis testing; two way tables; and use of statistical software.
-Prerequisite: CORE 098 Mathematical skills.
-Closed to students who have taken or who are currently taking MATH 124, MATH 128, ECON 221, PSYC 335, or SOCS 261.
-Offered Spring semesters.
+Prerequisite: CORE 098 - Mathematical skills.
+Closed to students who have taken or who are currently taking MATH 124 or MATH 128.
+Offered spring semesters.